jakelashbrook/discover-penwith/README.md

 # User Experience (UX)

-## User Stories
+## User Experience Stories

 - First Time User Goals:
+  - a.
+As a First Time User, I want to be able to easily navigate the site.
+  - b.
+As a First Time User, I want to have access to information on destinations without being drowned in information that i'm not looking for.
+  - c.
+As a First Time User, I want tips or ideas on different places to visit whilst visiting Cornwall.

 - Frequent User Goals:
+  - a.
+As a Frequent User, I want to be able to access the sites Social Media to see if there is any extra information or news available on those channels.
+  - b.
+As a Frequent User, I want to be able to easily navigate to external sources of supporting information.

 - Returning User Goals:
+  - a.
+As a Returning User, I want to be able to get involved with making suggestions for places to visit and extra site content.

 ## Design